renfc01/GovtechJan2022/readme.txt

+This is my first time writing a springboot webapp.
+I return string instead of json content type because of prettyprinting

 To run
 1) In govtech folder -> `mvn spring-boot:run`
 2) In new cmd window -> curl localhost:8080/users or curl localhost:8080/upload